fwextensions/QuicKey/docs/index.md

 <img src="img/options-in-menu.png" style="width: 208px;">

-Scroll to the very bottom of the *QuicKey Options* page and then click the *Change incognito settings* button.
+Scroll to the very bottom of the *QuicKey options* page and then click the *Change incognito settings* button.
 On the extensions page that opens, scroll down to the *Allow in incognito* option and click the toggle button:

 ![Incognito option](img/incognito-option.png)